rohvani/hifi-scripts/triggers/README.md

 Technical Details
 -------
-All modules are loaded from `actions.json` by `hud.js`, these are sent to the tablet app webpage (`page.html` and `main.js`) through an event bridge.
-Once a trigger has been customized and the `CREATE` button pressed, JSON representing the customized trigger will be sent back over the event bridge to the `hud.js` script.
-The `hud.js` script is responsible for creating the zone trigger, giving it the proper userdata, and adding the `trigger.js` script to the zone trigger.
+All modules are loaded from `app/actions.json` by `zoneCreatorTool.js`, these are sent to the tablet app webpage (`app/hud/app.html` and `app/hud/main.js`) through an event bridge.
+Once a trigger has been customized and the `CREATE` button pressed, JSON representing the customized trigger will be sent back over the event bridge to the `zoneCreatorTool.js` script.
+The `zoneCreatorTool.js` script is responsible for creating the zone trigger, giving it the proper userdata, and adding the `app/trigger.js` script to the zone trigger.

-Once the zone trigger has been created in-world, `trigger.js` registers a `enterEntity` callback which is responsible for invoking the assigned module if the zone trigger has been entered by an avatar entity.  `trigger.js` will pass the customized trigger userdata along with some additional inherited (can be found in the Extra Information section) attributes to the module and invoke it's action.
+Once the zone trigger has been created in-world, `trigger.js` registers a `enterEntity` callback which is responsible for invoking the assigned module if the zone trigger has been entered by an avatar entity, `leaveEntity` is also setup for when an avatar leaves an avatar (if functionality for leaveEntity has been defined by the module).  `trigger.js` will pass the customized trigger userdata along with some additional inherited (can be found in the Extra Information section) attributes to the module and invoke it's action.

 Creating a Module
 -------